cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* **Warning** Negative Padding can be dangerous.
+  * Cause a crash if you also set IsVisble=False.
+  * Some elements won't accept it at all or always crash.
+  * Others it works with so long as you don't zero them out, aka padding has be be less than half the smallest dimension / 2 - 1.
+* Fixed another Bug
+  * ***WARNING*** Minimum Text Height needs to be approximately RoundUp( 1 + FontSize * 1.5 ) ...
+The +1 is to keep it from crashing
+  * ***HEIGHT*** is effecting width, near edges.
+Maybe because of the corner rounding?
+But that's then causing a stutter? and layout looping crash
 * Fixed a bug I introduced in the delete method.
 I KNEW better, but forgot.
   * You can't OrdinalIgnoreCase in EF on the Database side, only the client side.
 This is one way to do it, the second line evaluates OrdinalIgnoreCase on the client side.
     ```